Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 Day 2 – Bartolome’ island

-This is an unmissable tour where you will hike up to Bartolomé island sleepy volcano.
+This is an unmissable tour where you will hike up to Bartolomé island, a sleepy volcano.
 It’s a mild hike from which you will enjoy spectacular views of the bays.

 Day 3 – Transfer to Isabela Island